Huh Chan-mi

-Huh Chan-mi (Korean: 허찬미; born April 6, 1992), is a South Korean singer.
-Huh made her debut in 2010 as a member of a South Korean co-ed group Coed School.
-She was also a member of Coed School's female unit F-ve Dolls from 2011 until her departure from the group in February 2012.
-Huh briefly returned to training and appeared on the survival shows Produce 101 (2016) and Mix Nine (2017).
-Following these appearances, Huh signed to FirstOne Entertainment as a solo artist in 2020, and released her debut solo single album, Highlight, later that year.
+Huh Chan-mi (Korean: 허찬미; born April 6, 1992), also known mononymously as Chanmi, is a South Korean singer.
+Chanmi made her debut in 2010 as a member of a South Korean co-ed group Coed School and its female unit F-ve Dolls from 2011 until her departure from the group in February 2012.
+Chanmi briefly returned to training and appeared on the survival shows Produce 101 (2016) and Mix Nine (2017).
+Chanmi later signed FirstOne Entertainment in 2020 prior to release her debut solo single album, Highlight, later that year.

 Life and career

 1992–2012: Early life and career beginnings

 Huh was born on April 6, 1992, in Namyangju, South Korea.

-Huh became a trainee in S.M.
+Chanmi became a trainee in S.M.
 Entertainment in 2004.
 She initially trained to become a tenth member of Girls' Generation, however due to the limited-nine member line-up she did not make the final cut of the group because she was too young, and only in seventh grade.
 She went to Anyang School of Arts and graduated in 2011.

-After leaving SM Entertainment, Huh signed with Core Contents Media and made her official debut in 2010 as a main vocal of the group Coed School.
+After leaving SM Entertainment, Chanmi signed with Core Contents Media and made her official debut in 2010 as vocalist of the group Coed School.
 The group debuted with a single "Too Late".
 By mid 2011, Coed School split into two sub units: Speed and F-ve Dolls.
 Huh was part of the latter, along with the remaining three female Coed School members and a new member Eunkyo.
 The group released two promotional videos for singles "Lip Stains" and "Your Words" in which Huh was the protagonist along with bandmate Lee Soomi and singer Jay Park.
 F-ve Dolls released one more single titled "Like This Or That" before Huh's departure from the group and Core Contents Media in 2012.
 At the time, Huh wrote on Twitter that she was in the process of looking for another agency.